JonathanBrok/Manifold-Induced-Biases-for-Zero-shot-and-Few-shot-Detection-of-Generated-Images/README.md

 ```

 ## Output
-The script returns a dictionary with the following keys for each image:
+For each input image, the script returns a dictionary with the 3-term criterion described in the paper.
-- **criterion**: The computed detection score.
-- **bias**: Measures the alignment between bias in noise prediction, and .
-- **kappa**: Quantifies the curvature in the probability manifold.
-- **D**: Gradient magnitude of the score function.

 A lower `criterion` score suggests that the image is more likely to be real, while a higher score indicates a generated image.

 ## Example Run
 ```bash